monicahardt/ScrabbleProject/README.md

 ## Running

+To run the program, open the project in Rider and run the selected configuration.

+If you prefer running the program through the terminal, you will have to set the correct filepath to the directory.

+- Go to the Program.fs file and navigate to line 37-40
+- Uncomment the ```let words = ...``` line for the terminal (remember to comment the previous line)

-To run the program, open the terminal in the root folder, ScrabbleProject, and run the following cmd:
+Now you can run the program through the terminal.
+Navigate to the root folder, ScrabbleProject, and run the following cmd:

     dotnet run --project ScrabbleTemplate/ScrabbleTemplate